 BerzeLiUs hit No. 83 with 5.25 petaflops, making it Sweden’s fastest system.
 It runs HPC, AI and data analytics for academic and commercial research on a 200G InfiniBand network linking 60 NVIDIA DGX systems.
 It’s one of 15 systems on the list based on NVIDIA DGX systems.

-In another sign of the increasing importance of AI workloads, 10 systems on the list reported their scores on HPL-AI, 5x the number from last June.
+In another sign of the increasing importance of AI workloads, 11 systems on the list reported their scores on HPL-AI, more than 5x the number from last June.
 Most used a major optimization of the code released in March, the first upgrade since the benchmark was released by researchers at the University of Tennessee in late 2018.

 The new software streamlines communications, enabling GPU-to-GPU links that eliminate waiting for a host CPU.
 It also implements communications as 16-bit code rather than the slower 32-bit code that is the default on Linpack.